 Hamburg's flirtation with big business, big dreams – and big disillusionment.

-The full content is available in the Winter 1999 Issue.
+The full content is available in the Winter 1999 Issue, or online with the purchase of:

 We examine the environmental efforts of this unassuming Buffalo jeweler to reclaim the waterfront of the city he loved.